tomwinskell/bowls-frontend/README.md

 ## Troubleshooting

 If you encounter issues, ensure you have the latest version of Node.js and the necessary permissions to install dependencies.
-You can also check for specific errors in the terminal and refer to the [React documentation](https://reactjs.org/docs/getting-started.html).
+You can also check for specific errors in the terminal and refer to the [Vite docs](https://vitejs.dev/) or [React docs](https://reactjs.org/docs/getting-started.html).

 ### Functionality